mihww/Checkers/README.md

 # Checkers, written in C# & .NET framework

-This is a homework from the Advanced programming methods subject.
+This is a homework for the Advanced programming methods subject.

 # Features:
 + **Three gamemodes:**